 Stamp Duty Holiday Continues

 People who were looking to change their lifestyle and invest in real estate, as well as housebuilders, took advantage of the UK Stamp Duty Holiday.
-The cut on taxes on acquiring property has been extended to the end of June 2021, giving even more people the opportunity to acquire property at a greatly reduced cost.
+The cut on taxes on acquiring property has been extended to the end of June 2021, giving even more people the opportunity to purchase property at a significantly reduced cost.

 The stamp duty holiday has effectively ensured that the real estate industry has remained vigorous throughout this pandemic.
 Real estate agents and accountants expect that things returning to normal will take the wind out of the industry’s sales.
 Still, whether or not that will happen and when remains to be seen.